Yaphabates/Rocket/README.md

 --lora_type "lora_moe"
 ```

-You can also download our trained MoE model directly and use [opencompass](https://github.com/open-compass/opencompass) to inference and do evaluation.
+You can also download our trained MoE model in [this url](https://drive.google.com/file/d/1jueVxCyln5DL3tHP_d2UiOM7wMMHJxn-/view?usp=sharing) directly and use [opencompass](https://github.com/open-compass/opencompass) to inference and do evaluation.